a2un/BoBFinathon/Instructions to use kychain zip file.md

 cd  <path>/<to>/kychainexplorer/
 python -m Mce.abe --config kycchain.conf

-If all goes well, in your browser the multichain explorer will launch at http://localhost:2750/ with a green label connection phrase agains the chain name
+If all goes well, in your browser the multichain explorer will launch at http://localhost:2750/ with a green label connection phrase against the chain name.
+IF all is well it will look like [this](http://52.172.209.229:2750/)